gmorky/geomorphic-change/README.md

 	* `modernShapefilePath` (char): Path to the shapefile containing "modern" polygons (i.e. at end of timespan of interest).
 Corresponding historical and modern polygons will be matched up based on their ID field values (see `params.polygonIdField` below).

-	* `demParams` (struct): Required information about each DEM used as input.
+	* `demParams` (1xN struct): Required information about each DEM used as input.
+This is a 1xN struct array, where N is the number of input DEMs (see demo script):

 		* `demParams.file` (char): Path to a DEM geotiff file.

 		* `demParams.boundingBox` (4x2 double): Matrix specifying the spatial bounding box of a DEM geotiff file.
-See demo script for example.
+See demo script for an example.

 		* `demParams.acquisitionDate` (1x1 datetime): A DEM acquisition date (i.e. time of observation) in matlab datetime format.
 This is necessary so that the code can sort all the input DEMs into the correct temporal order.

-	* `params` (struct): Input parameters for the geomorphic change function.
+	* `params` (struct): Input parameters for the geomorphic change function:

 		* `params.maskDir` (char): Path to the directory containing shapefile(s) with polygons enclosing terrain known to be unstable through time.
 In the example dataset, polygons representing glacier extents are used.

-		* `params.maxVertices` (1x1 double): Shapefile polygons with vertex counts greater than this threshold will be skipped when computing elevation trends and geomorphic change.
+		* `params.maxVertices` (1x1 double): Elevation trends and geomorphic changes will not be computed for polygons with vertex counts greater than this threshold.

 		* `params.polygonIdField` (char): ID field used to match up historical and modern shapefile polygons.

-		* `params.polygonOverlapCheck` (1x1 logical): If set to true, the code will check whether DEMs overlap with the actual polygon boundary (defined by the polygon vertices) rather than simply checking overlap with the polygon bounding box.
+		* `params.polygonOverlapCheck` (1x1 logical): If set to true, the code will check whether input DEMs overlap with the actual polygon boundaries (defined by the polygon vertices) rather than simply checking overlap with the polygon bounding box.

 		* `params.boundingBoxPctBuffer` (1x1 double): Percent extension of polygon bounding box edges.
 This determines how much "stable terrain" (i.e. terrain surrounding the polygon) is included in the computations (stable terrain is used for a final vertical alignment of the DEMs and for estimating uncertainties).
 Units: percentage of original box width and height.

 		* `params.alignThresh` (1x1 double): Before computing geomorphic change, DEMs are vertically shifted to remove any biases (using stable terrain only in this step).
 When determining the shift, any elevation differences larger than this threshold are ignored.
-This helps prevent outlier elevation pixels from influencing the results.
+This helps prevent erroneous outlier elevation pixels from biasing the results.

-		* `params.nullVal` (1x1 double or char): Value in the input DEMs used to represent missing or null data.
+		* `params.nullVal` (1x1 double or char): Value used in the input DEMs to represent missing or null data.
 To assume all elevation pixel values less than -500 or greater than 9000 are null, set this parameter to `'dem'`.

-		* `params.ransac` (struct): Parameters for the random sample consensus (RANSAC) trend fitting procedure.
+		* `params.ransac` (struct): Parameters for the random sample consensus (RANSAC) trend fitting procedure:

 			* `params.ransac.iterations` (1x1 double): Number of RANSAC iterations to perform.